Junior Eldstål: Johor Darul Ta'zim

 On 11 November 2014, Eldstål announced that he had signed a contract with one of the top teams in Southeast Asia, Johor Darul Ta'zim FC under coach Bojan, playing in the Malaysia Super League, until 2015.
 On his move, he was promptly inserted into the starting eleven playing as a centre back for the first pre-season matches against Johor Darul Ta'zim II, PKNS and Penang FA.

 Eldstål would also like to break into the Malaysia national football team, unfortunately being unselected to Dollah Salleh's squad for the 2014 AFF Suzuki Cup.
 Despite all that, Eldstål has made an impressive debut against Pahang FA in the MSL 2015 opener.
 He led the team to their first silverware of the season winning the Charity Shield Malaysia.

 On 14 March, JDT fell behind to a 35th-minute goal by Sime Darby to trail 0–1 at halftime.
 Eldstål was then played in midfield again alongside Hariss Harun and regular defender Marcos António, where Junior scored his first-ever Super League goal of this season in the 61st-minute equaliser in a 1–1 away game over Sime Darby.
 He scored his second goal for the club on 24 April 2015 in the 2–1 defeat for Perak.

 On 29 October 2018, Eldstål uploaded a video and a statement to his personal social media, confirming the end of his time in Johor Darul Ta'zim and his return to the UK.

-Metropolitan Police F.C.
+Metropolitan Police

-On 5 March 2019, Eldstål debuted for English non-league side Metropolitan Police F.C. in a 2-1 win over Kings Langley F.C., Eldstål's inclusion in the team was not announced publicly prior to the fixture and was formally announced by the club a couple of days later, confirming Eldstål had signed until the end of the 2018/19 season.
+On 5 March 2019, Eldstål debuted for English non-league side Metropolitan Police in a 2–1 win over Kings Langley, Eldstål's inclusion in the team was not announced publicly prior to the fixture and was formally announced by the club a couple of days later, confirming Eldstål had signed until the end of the 2018/19 season.